styczynski/tiny-graphql-scala/README.md

    * The fragments are the last functionality that is not yet supported
  * Easy way to add custom types in future with own validation, field format etc.
  * Working SBT build with coverage collection on Travis CI
- * >70 tests for parsing various schemas
+ * more than 70 tests for parsing various schemas
  * Very simple GraphQL query parser (not yet finished)

 What left: